 There are large QCD backgrounds in multi-jet reactions which are required for background estimates.
 Basically, at the LHC the experiments will study vector boson - vector boson scattering.
-Thus, backgrounds to those scatters, from top-anti-top pairs or weakly produced vector boson pairs or boson plus jets, must be accurately predicted.
+Thus, backgrounds to those scatters, from top-anti-top pairs or weakly produced vector boson pairs, must be accurately predicted.